Marketers Seek Klout From Social Media Stars

 "Now you are being assigned a number in a very public way, whether you want it or not," Mark W. Schaefer, a professor of marketing at Rutgers University, told the Times.
 "It’s going to be publicly accessible to the people you date, the people you work for.
 It’s fast becoming mainstream."

-How would you rate the opportunity for brands to use perks to influence influencers on social media scoring sites?
+Discussion Questions: How would you rate the opportunity for brands to use perks to influence influencers on social media scoring sites?
+Are you at all apprehensive about the repercussions of social influence scores?